Addiction Treatment Center for Aetna Insurance

-Doctors will use standardized tools under the Alcohol Use Disorder’s Identification Test (AUDIT) and the Drug Abuse Screening Test (DAST).
-These are proven tools that are used among all doctors.
+Screening: Doctors will use standardized tools under the Alcohol Use Disorder Identification Test (AUDIT) and the Drug Abuse Screening Test (DAST).
+These are proven tools that are used by all doctors.
 Screening also has the potential to be reimbursed based on their website.

-Providing additional treatment resources to those who need it.
+Referrals to Treatment: Providing additional treatment resources to those who need them.